1. Define the Access table

 Because Access doesn't support the COBOL concept of "occurs depending on...", you would have to define 900 fields (plus the fixed portion of the record) to hold the maximum possible number of 100 orders.
 Since Access is limited to 255 total fields, you can't import all 900 possible fields.
 But let's say you know, either from examining the data or from experience, that no customer has placed more than ten orders in a month.
 Now you only have to define ten groups of nine fields to accommodate the data.
 But what does Access do if there are only two orders a month, or if there should ever be more than ten?

-If you have created a database with ten occurrences of the nine fields and then import a record with three occurrences, Access will correctly import the 27 fields (3 x 9), then find a CR-LF record delimiter, stop importing that record, fill the remaining fields with spaces or zeros, and advance to the beginning of the next record.
+If you have created a database with ten occurrences of the nine fields and then import a record with three occurrences, Access will correctly import the fixed portion plus the 27 fields (3 x 9), then find a CR-LF record delimiter, stop importing that record, fill the remaining fields with spaces or zeros, and advance to the beginning of the next record.

 If your COBOL file has more than ten occurrences, Access will import the ten groups, which completely fills the Access record, then discard the rest of the fields up to the CR-LF record delimiter, then begin with the next record.
 Both situations will work okay (although of course, all groups after the 10th occurrence would be lost), and the Access database will be in-tact.